open/close all folders

 - Magneto of the Marvel Universe has been known to do this, from time to time, using his metal-control.
 Ranging from reconstructing his own broken armor from nearby junk, to forging himself into a gigantic steel titan!
 At one point, he disassembled his suit, sitting on a chair nearby, into sand-sized grains and re-formed it around himself, in seconds.

 - Armor can create magic armor around her body.
 (Well, DUH...)
 She would mockingly acknowledge the "duh" factor by wondering what if she called Wolverine, well, "Claw"... or "Stench"...

 - Colossus, who can at anytime turn his entire body into organic steel.
 Likewise, Emma Frost can transform into a diamond form.

 - The latest Blue Beetle, Jaime Reyes, has this power thanks to the Scarab, an incredibly powerful piece of alien wartech that implanted itself in his body.
 Just don't ask where the mass of the suit comes from.
 Dan Garrett, the first Blue Beetle, could also use the Scarab to call up a suit of armor (although since the Scarab was damaged at the time, it was nowhere near what it could do for Jaime).

 - Iron Man

-- The Bleeding Edge Armour, is stored in its entirety within his body.
+- The Bleeding Edge Armour was stored in its entirety within Tony's body, which allowed for an extremely fast suit-up.

 - Miss Thing uses a pair of rings to instantaneously summon her armor in FF.